labtrac/test-documentation/documentation/index.md

 ## Labtrac Installation

 When we need to Install Labtrac, carry out any training or resolve any issues we use TeamViewer.
-TeamViewer is a piece of software that allows us to remotely access your system, with your permission.
+TeamViewer is a piece of software that allows us to access your system remotely, with your permission.

 To install TeamViewer please follow these steps.

 * Go to labtrac.com/en/support

 * Under support click ***Labtrac Remote Support Client***.
 This will start a download of the software.

-When that has downloaded 'Run' the Installer.
+* Open the Teamviewer installer.

 * Follow the instructions and go through the installer.

 * When it asks for a PC name please enter your lab name to allow us to find you in our list of PC's.

 * Enter a password.
-Please dont make this a personal password as you will need to tell the members of the Labtrac Support team.
+Please don't make this a personal password as you will need to tell the members of the Labtrac Support team.

 * This Process will take 4 or 5 minutes for each PC.

-Once the TeamViewer link is available, the Labtrac Support Team can then proceed to install the latest Labtrac version on your PC and this will take around 20-30 minutes depending on internet speeds and the modules that you have taken.
+Once TeamViewer is installed.
+The support team can then access your PC and set you up with Labtrac and any additional modules that you require.